A stable parareal-like method for the second order wave equation: Preliminary background

 Wall-clock complexity of the parareal algorithm is estimated by

-Comparing to complexity of the serial fine solver $C_{fine}=T/\delta t$, the parareal algorithm is more effective (from the perspective of total wall-clock computing time) if (i) a large number of computing nodes, $n_{CPU}$, are used; (ii) the coarse/fine time stepping ratio is sufficiently large $\Delta t/\delta t \gg 1$; and (iii) the number of iterations, $K$, needed to for the desired accuracy is small, assuming that the parareal iterations are convergent.
+Comparing to the complexity of the serial fine solver $C_{fine}=T/\delta t$, the parareal algorithm is more effective (from the perspective of total wall-clock computing time) if (i) a large number of computing cores, $n_{CPU}$, are used; (ii) the coarse/fine time stepping ratio is sufficiently large $\Delta t/\delta t \gg 1$; and (iii) the number of iterations, needed to for the desired accuracy $K$, is small.

-A key objective of this paper is to introduce a data-driven stabilization strategy to decrease the total number of needed iterations.
+The key objective of this paper is to introduce a data-driven strategy to stabilize and improve the efficiency of the parareal iteration.